SynthRAD2023/preprocessing/Readme.md

 * Segment patient outline on MRI an dilate mask;
 * Crop MRI, CT and the mask with a small extra margin to the dilated mask;

+The Elastix parameter files adopted can be found in ``param_files``.

-if desired, it is also possible to:
+If desired, it is also possible to:
 * Apply the mask MRI and CT;

 Each of the task can be run as a subfunction of the main file, as describe in the next section.